Hamilton Coalition to Stop the War co-chair Doug Brown recently had published an op-ed in the Hamilton Spectator.

-Canadians should be proud of the fact that it was a Canadian – General Andrew McNaughton – who sat as President of the Security Council on Dec 22, 1949, and introduced a resolution in which the United Nations voted to authorize a referendum among the people of Kashmir about their political future.
+Canadians should be proud of the fact that it was a Canadian – General Andrew McNaughton – who sat as UN Security Council President on Dec.
+22, 1949, and introduced a resolution in which the United Nations voted to authorize a referendum among the people of Kashmir about their political future.
 That was the right and democratic thing to do.
+Regrettably, India never complied.